Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-At UC Davis over 1700 students each year complete the Physics 7A, 7B, 7C series.
-Most of these students are in bioscience/agriculture majors where this physics series (or its equivalent) is a major requirement.
-We offer about 50 DL sections each term divided into about 10 sections for each of five Physics 7 (A, or B, or C) classes.
-Thus, each DL section has about 30 students who typically work in about six groups of five students each.
-Each of these five classes is taught by two co-instructors along with four or five graduate teaching assistants (TAs) so that the entire series has 10 instructors and 20-25 TAs associated with it each term.
-Usually 30-50\% of the instructors are regular faculty and the rest are either temporary lecturers or advanced graduate students who are known to be excellent CLASP TAs and would like to gain broader teaching experience.
+At UC Davis over 1700 students complete the CLASP A-C series each year during the academic and summer sessions.
+Most of these students are in bioscience/agriculture majors for which this physics series (or its equivalent) is a requirement of their major.
+There are five separate CLASP courses offered each quarter with 9 to 11 DL sections each for a total of about 50 DL sections meeting each quarter; each DL section meets twice each week, so approximately 100 140-minute DL meetings take place each week to accommodate the ~1500 enrolled students.
+Each DL section has 25 to 30 students who nominally work in six groups of five students each.
+Each of these five courses is taught by two co-instructors along with four or five graduate teaching assistants (TAs); thus the entire CLASP program has 10 instructors and 20 to 25 TAs associated with it each term.
+Usually 20 to 50\% of the instructors are regular faculty and the rest are either temporary lecturers or advanced graduate students who are known to be excellent CLASP TAs and who would like to gain broader teaching experience.